 Having a left-atrial appendage occlusion device fitted is an alternative treatment to long-term anticoagulation.

-In some circumstances, long-term anticoagulation with warfarin or new oral anticoagulants (NOACs) may not be possible because of the high risk of bleeding complications, raised by other medical conditions.
-For example, if you have suffered bleeding in the stomach or bowel or had a stroke caused by bleeding then it may not be appropriate to anticoagulate you.
+In some circumstances, long-term anticoagulation with warfarin or direct oral anticoagulants (DOACs) may not be possible because of the high risk of bleeding complications, raised by other medical conditions.
+For example, if you have suffered bleeding in the stomach or bowel or had a stroke caused by bleeding then it may not be appropriate for you to take anticoagulants.

 Complications of a left-atrial appendage device ('plug')